leoal2/USEEIO_CARB_Runner/README.md

 df_fbs_ca = getFlowBySector("GHGc_state_CA_2022")
 ```

-This will generate the following required file:
+This will generate:

 ```
 flowsa/FlowBySector/GHGc_state_CA_2022_v2.0.4.parquet
 ```

-### StateIO
+This file is referenced by the California YAML model spec used in `useeior`.

+### Step 2: Build State IO Tables with stateior

-Run `stateior` using a configuration YAML such as:
+In R, install and run `stateior` using a configuration file such as:

 ```
 C:/Users/USERNAME/AppData/Local/Programs/R/R-4.4.2/library/stateior/extdata/modelspecs/StateIOv1.3-pecan.yml
 ```

-Key parameters of this YAML include:
+Example key parameters:

 ```
 Model: "StateIOv1.3-pecan"
 BaseIOSchema: 2017
 BaseIOLevel: "Summary"
 model_ver: "0.4.0"
-IOYear: [2012 ...
-2023]
+IOYear: [2022]
 GeoScale: ["State", "TwoRegion"]
 IODataSource: "BEA"
-BasePriceType: "PRO"
-DataProduct: ["Make", "Use", "DomesticUse", "ValueAdded", ...]
+DataProduct: ["Make", "Use", "ValueAdded", "CommodityOutput"]
 ```

+This produces state-level Make and Use tables that are used by `useeior` when `IODataSource: stateior` is set in the model configuration.

-### LCIAformatter
+### Step 3: Ensure LCIAformatter Files are Available

-No changes are required if you use the standard files:
+You must have the following `.parquet` files locally:

 ```
 lciafmt/ipcc/IPCC_v1.1.1_27ba917.parquet
 lciafmt/traci/TRACI_2.1_v1.0.0_5555779.parquet
 ```

+These files are referenced by the `Indicators` section of the model YAML.

 ## USEEIO YAML Specifications

-These are YAML files used by `useeior` to build the model, typically located in:
+The main `useeior` model is controlled by YAML files in:

 ```
 ~/AppData/Local/Programs/R/R-4.4.2/library/useeior/extdata/modelspecs/